 Singapore is not a party to the 1989 Salvage Convention.
 The legal regime governing salvage and wreck removal is set out in the Merchant Shipping Act, the Maritime and Port Authority of Singapore Act and the Merchant Shipping (Wreck Removal) Act 2017.
+The MPA has general supervision over all wrecks in Singapore.

-The Nairobi WRC 2007 came into force in Singapore on 8 September 2017.
-The Nairobi WRC 2007 recognises the potential danger that wrecks pose to safe navigation at sea and to the marine environment, and seeks to provide a legal basis for the prompt and effective removal of wrecks from exclusive economic zones of Member States and for the payment of compensation associated with the costs involved.
+The Nairobi International Convention on the Removal of Wrecks 2007 (the Nairobi WRC 2007) came into force in Singapore on 8 September 2017.
+The Nairobi WRC recognises the potential danger that wrecks pose to safe navigation at sea and to the marine environment, and seeks to provide a legal basis for the prompt and effective removal of wrecks from exclusive economic zones of Member States and for the payment of compensation associated with the costs involved.

-The Nairobi WRC 2007 requires owners of all seagoing vessels over 300 GT to take out insurance or provide other financial security to cover the costs of wreck removal to the limits of liability under the applicable national or international limitation regime.
-All Singapore-registered ships and those calling at the port of Singapore will now be required to carry on board a Wreck Removal Convention Certificate to attest that insurance or other financial security to cover liability for wrecks is in place.
+The Nairobi WRC 2007 requires owners of all seagoing vessels of more than 300 GT to take out insurance or provide other financial security to cover the costs of wreck removal to the limits of liability under the applicable national or international limitation regime.
+All vi Passengers' rights

+Singapore-registered ships and those calling at the port of Singapore are required to carry on board a Wreck Removal Convention Certificate to attest that insurance or other financial security to cover liability for wrecks is in place.